DSpace/RestContract/resourcepolicies.md

 * 401 Forbidden - if you are not authenticated
 * 403 Unauthorized - if you are not logged in with sufficient permissions.
 Only system administrators or users member of the group specified in the uuid parameter

-#### authorizeAnyOf
-**/api/authz/resourcepolicies/search/authorizeAnyOf?resource=<:uuid>&action=<:string>&action=<:stringN>[&useInheritance=<:boolean>]**

-The supported parameters are:
-* page, size [see pagination](README.md#Pagination).
-MUST be size = 0, the endpoint *currently* never return a list of resourcepolicies, in future it could be possible to return the list of resourcepolicy that collectively grant the current user the requested actions
-* resource: mandatory, the uuid of the resource that need to be checked for permission
-* action: multiple, at least one required.
-The actions that need to be verified (see GET description for allowed values)
-* useInheritance: optional, assume false as default.
-True mean that policies on parents objects are considered, false will focus only on policy attached directly to the resource

-It would returns the list of resource policies that grant to the current loggedin user the requested actions of the resource.
-When size = 0 the pagination totalElements attribute in the response can be used to discriminate if all the actions are allowed or not.
-Policies derived by groups' membership are always included.
-If allowed the totalElements attribute will be 1 otherwise 0.

-Return codes:
-* 200 OK - if the operation succeed.
-The totalElements attribute in the pagination information will be 1 if the actions are granted to the current user, otherwise 0.
-* 400 Bad Request - if the resource and/or action parameters are missing or invalid (including the case of unexisting resource uuid)
-* 401 Forbidden - if you are not authenticated

 ## Creating a resource policy
 **POST /api/authz/resourcepolicies?resource=<:uuid>&[eperson=<:uuid>|group=<:uuid>]**